fostering creativity, inspiration & expression

 Upper School students also have opportunities to participate in clubs such as the National Art Honors Society and Tri-M Music Honors Society.
 Many of our music ensembles and students participate in events sponsored by the Arizona Music Educators Association throughout the school year.
 Rancho Solano’s Parent Teacher Organization supports Middle and Upper School Performing Arts with their Committee for Arts & Performance (CAP).

-The media arts department at Rancho Solano Preparatory School is designed to provide a foundation for students wishing to enter the film, television or interactive media fields.
+The media arts department is designed to provide a foundation for students wishing to enter the film, television or interactive media fields.

 Using our state-of-the-art equipment and post production lab, we build students into multi-media creators who can maximize their long term potential.
 Our curriculum offers students a full production sequence where they learn film making, editing, directing, and screenwriting.
 Students are given the opportunity to discover their unique voice as multi-media creators.
 The program is designed to create critical thinkers as they learn about film history and aesthetics, media criticism, broadcast communication, and effects of mass media and media’s role in society.